Get Started with the ASK Toolkit for Visual Studio Code

 Download and configure ASK CLI (recommend version 1.5.0 or higher).
 For more information, watch the video and read the documentation for getting started with ASK CLI.

 (Optional and recommended) Use AWS Lambda to host the backend business logic for your skill.
-Watch the video and read the documentation for configuring your AWS credentials.
+Watch the video and read the documentation for creating your AWS credentials.

 Install the ASK toolkit in VS Code